saikumarm4/Java/README.md

-## Java implementation of typical question
+## Java implementation of typical programs

 List of Programs
 1. Binary Search